kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 programmers in their reluctance to refactor their codes.
 Just as the tenants of the dilapidating apartment grew hopeless as to the critical condition of their homes, programmers can lose the motivation to keep their code clean when their code is riddled with messy codes.
-Hence the never-ending cycle impediment to code improvement.
+Hence the never-ending cycle that impedes programmers' motivation to start refactoring their code.

-## Knowledge of Design Patterns (Or Lack Thereof)
+##  Design Patterns Illiteracy

 Learning software engineering design patterns is demanding, often requiring advanced knowledge of the programming language onto which the design